stashed/stash/docs/guides/latest/ownership.md

 ### Restored files user is the same as the original user

 This is likely to be the most common scenario.
-Generally, the same application whose data was backed up will use the restored files after a restore.
+Generally, the same application whose data was backed up will use the restored files after a restore operation.
 In this case, if your cluster supports running containers as `root` user, then it is fairly easy to avoid this issue.
 You just need to run the restore container as `root` user which Stash does by default.
 However, things get little more complicated when your cluster does not support running containers as `root` user.
 In this case, you can do followings:

 - Run restore container as the same user as the original container.
 - Change the ownership of the restored files using `chown` after the restore is completed.